ssmi8/Job_Connect/README.md

 Since Heroku stopped its free service the project has been migrated and deployed through ElephantSQL and Render

+# Components

+Several components have been implemented within this project that has been reused throughout this project:

+- axiosDefault.js: for ease of communication with the backend API.
+- Asset.js: to supplu the loading spinner & user Avatar throughout the site.
+- DropdownMenu.js: to allow user users to edit/delete their image posts, skill posts and job posts.
+- CurrentUserContext.js: confrm the user logged-in status to determine what functionality is available to that user.
+- ProfileDataContext.js: procide follow & unfollow ability to other users across Profile pages.
+- useRedirect.js: redirects a user to another page if they are not authorized to be on the page they are trying to access.
+- utils.js: supplies functionality to all of the components that utilize the Infinite Scroll.

 # Testing

 ## Manual Testing